leporello-js/leporello-js/README.md

 }
 ```

-Currenlty only one declaration for single `const` statement is supported (TODO).
+Currently, only a single declaration for a single `const` statement is supported (TODO).

-Any kind of loops are not supported.
-Use recursion or array functions instead.
+Loops of any kind are not supported.
+Instead, consider using recursion or array functions as alternatives.

-`if` / `else` can only contain blocks, not single statements (TODO).
+The `if` / `else` statements can only contain blocks of code and not single statements (TODO).

-Both traditional functions and arrow functions with block bodies and concise bodies are supported.
-Method definitions are not supported.
+Both traditional functions and arrow functions, with block bodies and concise bodies, are supported.
+Method definitions, however, are not currently supported.

-Classes are not supported.
-Some sort of immutable classes may be supported in future. `this` keyword is not currently supported. `new` operator is supported for instantiating builtin classes.
+Classes are not supported at the moment.
+There is a possibility of supporting some form of immutable classes in the future.
+The `this` keyword is not currently supported, but the `new` operator can be used for instantiating built-in classes.

-`switch` statements will be supported in future.
+`switch` statements will be supported in future updates.

-`try`, `catch` and `finally` will be supported in future. `throw` is currently supported.
+Support for `try`, `catch`, and `finally` blocks is planned for future updates.
+However, the `throw` statement is currently supported.

-ES6 modules are suppoted.
-Circular module dependencies are not supported (currently they crash IDE (TODO)).
-Import/export aliases are not supported.
-Exporting `let` variables is not supported. `import.meta` is not supported.
+ES6 modules are fully supported.
+Note that circular module dependencies are not currently supported and may lead to IDE crashes (with a TODO for improvement).
+Import/export aliases are not supported, and exporting `let` variables is also not supported.
+Additionally, `import.meta` is not currently supported.

-Async and await are supported.
+`async` functions and `await` are fully supported.

 Generators are not supported.

 Destructuring is supported.

-Some operators are not currently supported:
+Some operators are not supported at the moment, including:
   - Unary plus
   - Bitwise operators
-  - `in`, `instanceof`
+  - `in`
   - `void`
-  - comma operator
+  - Comma operator

-Operators that are not supported by design (not pure functional):
+Certain operators that are not supported are by design, as they are not purely functional.
+These include:
-  - increment, decrement
+  - Increment and decrement
   - `delete`

 ## Importing third-party libs